Garrakx/Custom-Regions/README.md

 * Creature merging improved:
     * Offscreen dens should not get duplicated anymore.
     * You can remove lines by adding `_REMOVECRS` tag to the line.
-* Load order is now randomly assigned.
+* A random load order value will be assigned (once) when left blank.
+* Room properties improved:
+	* Room templates are now merged between region packs.
+	* Saving as template if file does not exist should not crash the game.

 #### Fixes
 * Fixed a parse error when ommiting DISCONNECT in the world merging.
-* Pearl color will not be displayed properly in the map view.
+* Pearl color will be displayed properly in the map view.
 * CRS should not complain about having a Patch/Patches folder.
+* Karma requeriments should now be displayed on the map.
+Thanks @Henpemaz <3.

 ***
 #### [0.8.40] - January 2021